ricvillagrana/blog/content/blog/understanding-redux.md

 * Baobab
 * RxJS

-Redux tries to take the best of this to be more efficient and easy.
+Redux tries to take the best of this to be more efficient and easy use.
 It also tries to avoid common errors like modifying the state directly when we try to filter or do some process with our data.

 ## How does Redux work